reymon359/how-to-live/advices/Focus on solutions, not problems/index.md

 ---
 # Focus on solutions, not problems

 When you have a problem in life, don't get blocked by it.
-Avoid complaining about it and blaming people.
-Don't look for someone to blame, look for a solution.
+Avoid complaining about it and looking for someone to blame, look for a solution.

 If you are the one that created the problem, don't feel guilty or worry about it.
 Feeling guilty or worrying about it won't solve it.
 Just look for a solution and learn from it.

-Looking for a solution is being proactive, taking action instead of waiting for the problem to be solved by itself.
+When you focus on a solution, you are being proactive.
+You are taking action instead of waiting for the problem to be solved by itself.

 ## Quotes